ruhan-dave/auritas/README.md

 model from Cohere.
 To make this work, I have input a template for the LLM to make reference to.
 The user query and the will be passed to the LLM to retrieve a final output, which is then displayed in the Streamlit App.

+### Application Link
+Play around with this app here at: https://legaldocassistant.streamlit.app